-Pars province is quintessentially Persian.
-Its K name is the modern version of ancient Parsa, the homeland, if not the place of origin of the Persians, one of the great powers of antiquity.
+Fars province is quintessentially Persian.
+Its name is the modern version of ancient Parsa, the homeland, if not the place of origin of the Persians, one of the great powers of antiquity.
 From here, the Persian Empire ruled much of Western and Central Asia, receiving ambassadors and messengers at Persepolis.
 It was here that the Persian kings were buried, both in the mountain behind Persepolis and in the rock face of nearby Naqsh-e Rustam.

 But Fars was important long before the rise of the Persian Empire.
 Much earlier, prehistoric cultures had inhabited Neolithic and Chalcolithic sites in Fars like Tal-e Mushki, Tale Jarri, and Tal-e Bakun.
 In the Bronze Age, a major, walled settlement at Tal-e Malyan, known in Mesopotamian cuneiform sources as the city of Anshan, had dominated the area.
 And long after the Persians had faded into historical memory, Fars continued to be an important wellspring of Iranian cultural identity, for it was at Istakhr that Ardashir Papakan, founder of the Sasanian empire, was born, just a short distance from Persepolis and Naqsh-e Rustam.
 Fars continued to be an important province of this last, great pre-Islamic Iranian state, and indeed long after the Islamic conquest.